Stories – As Told by Torkom Saraydarian (With Illustrations)

 A collection of the best stories Torkom told in his many lectures and writings with beautiful illustrations by John Dumigan.
 Guaranteed to delight both young & old audiences…

-We are happy to present to you a collection of the best stories Torkom told in his many lectures and writings to illustrate special lessons to be learned.
+We are delighted to share with you a collection of the best stories Torkom told in his many lectures and writings to illustrate special lessons to be learned.
 In the longstanding tradition of storytelling, Torkom would tell and re-tell stories, often creating them on the spot, embellishing and changing them to fit the occasion or borrowing from other storytellers and fables and classic tales…

-Torkom deeply understood the creative process and Torkom’s stories are his creative labor.
+Torkom deeply understood the creative process and his stories are his creative labor.
 Torkom says, “When I was a boy my mother read a story which I have never forgotten.”
 He understood that stories have a powerful and lasting impact on our hearts and our minds.
-Storytelling, memorized elaborate stories spoken aloud, was the most effective means of education before the advent of the written word and widely available books.
+Storytelling, memorized elaborate stories spoken aloud, was and still is the most effective means of education.

 Our human nature is wired for memorizing stories, telling stories and re-telling stories.
 The art of storytelling and the stories and fables of a culture define that culture for generations.
 Torkom writes, “The stories of powerful, omnipresent, omniscient, and creative Gods were the main incentive of the progress and striving of many races.”